The best commercial snow shovel will prevent injuries that cost you both time and money, and cause a great deal of pain for your employees.

 When your employees use a better shovel, they avoid a lot of the strain on their back.
 That means they can work harder, longer.

-A great shovel will prevent your employees from quitting due to back problems.
+Also, a great snow shovel will prevent your employees from quitting due to back problems.

 There’s an extensive write-up (complete with links to academic research into the ergonomics of shoveling for snow nerds to dive into) on TheSweetHome that justifies the following recommendations: